The course identification number includes a four-character subject field and a four-digit course number; for example, ENGL 1201 Core English I.

 Each course section for a term is assigned a unique course registration number (CRN) for use in online registration.
 Students should make note of the CRNs of the courses to facilitate online registration.

 Several schools and departments of the University offer opportunities for independent study.
 Application forms and regulations for independent study may be obtained from the department chairs.
 Students may not register for any independent study course without the prior written permission of the department chair.

 Changes in personal data, including changes of name, address, next of kin and expected graduation date, should be reported in writing to the Office of the Registrar on a priority basis.
 Requests for changes in first or last name require accompanying official documentation (e.g., marriage certificate or court order).
 Graduating students must file name change requests six weeks prior to the graduation date.
-Name changes will not be made after a student has graduated.
-Similarly, student identification numbers are not changed after graduation.

 The University uses official names on all records in compliance with federal guidelines and University identity management policies.

 Students may update their personal information, including address, telephone, personal email, emergency contact online within Self-Service Banner.

 Each student is assigned a PIN each semester for use in online registration.
 Students should keep their PIN confidential.
 Students should contact their advisor if they lose or forget their PIN.